WeCanCodeIT/js-jest-practice-exercise/README.md

 ## Instructions for Installation

 1. Clone project to `wcci/code`
-1. Navigate to project root and `gradle eclipse`
+1. Navigate to project root
 1. Run `npm install`
-1. Pending successful builds from both commands, import project into Eclipse
+1. Pending a successful build, open project with VSCode

 ## Exercise Instructions

-1. Open the `src/main/resources/static` directory in Sublime Text 3
 1. Open `test/app.test.js` and complete the challenges in the comments